-Tile Shown: Our 6" Triangles in Frost, Iron Ore, Salton Sea and Sea Glass during the installation process; our installer used spaers to keep consistent grout joints.
+Tile Shown: Our 6" Triangles in Frost, Iron Ore, Salton Sea, and Sea Glass during the installation process; our installer used spacers to keep consistent grout joints.

 3. Ask to do a Dry-lay.

-A great way to set yourself up for tile success is asking to do a dry-lay with your installer.
-This can ensure a happy outcome as this is where aesthetic comes into play.
-This is especially true if you are doing a blend of colors, an intricate pattern or a if you've opted for a specialty shape.
+A great way to set yourself up for tile success is by asking to do a dry lay with your installer.
+This can ensure a happy outcome as this is where aesthetics come into play.
+This is especially true if you are doing a blend of colors, an intricate pattern, or if you've opted for a specialty shape.
 A shape and pattern dictate how you start the installation and how the tiles should be cut.

-Tile Shown: Pickets in White Wash, in a braided pattern; this is example of a pattern that would benefit from a dry-lay.
+Tile Shown: Pickets in a braided pattern; this is an example of a pattern that would benefit from a dry-lay.

 You can see in the installation below how important it was to start from the lip of the tub and work upwards: